 Regardless, your control panel is where you would go to create backups, as well as access any of the backups that have been created.
 Sometimes, you may also use it to restore a backup.

 However, some hosts might have these files hosted elsewhere.
-If this is the case, you will find links to the documents on the control panel itself.
+If so, you will find links to the documents on the control panel itself.

 Why You Should Care About Control Panels